 Address: Carrer de Verdaguer i Callís, 12, 08003 Barcelona, Spain

 Telephone: +34 933 15 23 54

 Many relate “hygge” to a cosy and dimly lit environment, which creates a good atmosphere with lots of chatty people.
 If this is what you are looking for, then head to La Bodega d’em Rafael.
 This is a friendly and cheap bar, open all day long and run by Rafael himself.
 Spend the evening here eating homemade traditional tapas with the friendliest of people!

 Address: Carrer de Manso, 52, 08015 Barcelona, Spain

 Telephone: +34 934 42 56 24

-Another typical day of hyggelig in Barcelona is simply spending the day wandering the everlasting streets of Barcelona, looking at artisan boutiques and independent designers.
-El Born has many of these boutiques and art galleries, however Carrer Peu de la Creu is also a great location to start.
-When it gets too cold, you can head to the Arús Public Library, for an untouched place to relax and unwind with a book or magazine.
+Another typical day of hyggelig in Barcelona can be spending the day wandering the everlasting streets of Barcelona, looking at artisanal boutiques and independent designers.
+El Born has many of these boutiques and art galleries however Carrer Peu de la Creu is also a great location.
+If it gets too cold, you can head to the Arús Public Library for an untouched place to relax and unwind with a book or magazine.
 The library was originally a private home.
-Its glass fronted cabinets and wooden shelves will transport you back in time – a reading spot that rivals many.
+Its glass-fronted cabinets and wooden shelves will transport you back in time – a reading spot that rivals many.